Last reviewed 9 December 2021

 What approach should I take towards the vaccine for my employees?

 The roll out of the coronavirus vaccine signifies the biggest step yet in combating the risk posed to the public from serious illness and enables employers to begin to envisage a return to more normal operations.
-However, the Government has not currently made the take up of the vaccine mandatory in any sector so employers may have questions about their position when it comes to their employees having the vaccine.
+However, the Government has not currently made the take up of the vaccine mandatory, (except for care homes in England registered with the CQC whose residents require nursing or personal care.
+Self-certification forms for temporary or permanent exemption are valid until 31 March 2022, so long as they have been received before 24 December 2021, and in wider health and social care settings such as domiciliary care and wider healthcare settings in England, with effect from 1 April 2022, subject to parliamentary approval), so employers may have questions about their position when it comes to their employees having the vaccine.

-Despite the protection that the vaccine offers to those who have it, employers should be aware that the restrictions put in place by the Government, including social distancing and other Covid-secure measures, are likely to remain in place for the foreseeable future.
-This means that, even where employees have had the vaccine, operations will not revert to “normal” for some time yet.
+Despite the protection that the vaccine offers to those who have it, employers should be aware that Covid-secure measures, are likely to remain in place for the foreseeable future.
+This means that, even where employees have had the vaccine, operations may not revert to “normal” for some time yet.

 The approach to be taken to the vaccine by employers will be dictated by various things including their industry sector and the individual circumstances of the employee.
 While there are different approaches that employers may take, the most appropriate stance to take is likely to be one of encouragement to have the vaccine, rather than requirement.